FISH / new pets

 - Next, use a net to transfer the cichlids into your aquarium.
 Try not to bring too much of their old water with them.

-- Add only one to three cichlids at a time to make sure the filter can handle all the new action in the neighborhood.
+- Add only 1 to 3 cichlids at a time to make sure the filter can handle all the new action in the neighborhood.

 - The chemical balance in your aquarium will change with every new fish you introduce, so check the tank’s pH, ammonia, nitrite and nitrate levels regularly.